-Food is the third largest group of imported goods, with a value of £3.9m in 2021/22, and it is relatively stable from year to year.
-Some commodities are imported infrequently in bulk; the most significant is mineral fuel, which is imported via a fuel tanker arriving roughly once every three months, or four times a year, plus smaller quantities of aviation fuel imported on St Helena's cargo ship, the MV Helena.
-Although consumption of fuel is usually quite steady - it is used to generate electricity, and for air, road and sea transport - the annual total value can vary depending on the timing of the fuel tanker, as well as the price paid.
-This helps to partly explain the drop in fuel imports in 20/21, but the fall in demand for aviation fuel caused by the COVID-19 pandemic was also a factor: in 2019/20 there were around 100 passenger plane arrivals at St Helena Airport, in 2020/21 there were only 31 (and many of these were smaller aircraft used for medical emergencies), and in 2021/22 there were 62.
+Some commodities are imported infrequently in bulk; the most significant is mineral fuel, which is imported via a fuel tanker arriving roughly once every three months, or four times a year, plus smaller quantities of aviation fuel imported via a general cargo ship.
+Although consumption of fuel is usually quite steady - it is used to generate electricity, and for air, road and sea transport - the annual total value of imports can vary depending on the timing of the arrival of the fuel tanker, as well as the price paid.
+This may help to explain the large increase in the value of fuel imports in 22/23, when the price of diesel and petrol increased by more than 50%, and there were five tanker deliveries.
+In 21/22 the volume of diesel and petrol delivered to the island was 3.5 million litres, or 883 thousand litres per delivery; in 22/23 4.1 million litres were delivered, about 828,000 litres per delivery.